Leff Families Professor of History

-United States social and political history, with special interests in legal history, urban history, and the Progressive Era (1890-1920).
+United States social and political history, with special interests in legal history, urban history, the politics of criminal justice and public health, and the Progressive Era (1890-1920).

 Olin-Sang American Civilization Center 217

-Michael Willrich has been teaching at Brandeis since 1999.
-He teaches undergraduate and graduate courses on American political and legal history (from the colonial period to the present), crime and punishment, social politics and the welfare state, the Gilded Age and Progressive Era, and the literature of American history.
+Michael Willrich has been a member of the Brandeis faculty since 1999.
+He teaches undergraduate and graduate courses on American political and legal history (from the colonial period to the present), crime and punishment, social politics and the origins of the welfare state, the Gilded Age and Progressive Era, and the literature of American history.

-Willrich's writing has also appeared in The Journal of American History, Law and History Review, the Journal of Policy History, The Journal of Urban History, The New York Times, The Washington Monthly, The New Republic, Mother Jones, and The Washington City Paper.
+Willrich's writings have appeared in The Journal of American History, Law and History Review, the Journal of Policy History, The Journal of Urban History, The New York Times, The Washington Monthly, The New Republic, Mother Jones, and The Washington City Paper.